Response

 }

-Create a new file app/view/foo/hello.html as follows:
+Create a file app/view/foo/hello.html as follows:

 <!doctype html>